-Each session consists of one 45 minute class, a 10 minute break, and then another 45 minutes of class.
+Each session consists of 45 minutes of class, a 10 minute break, then another 45 minutes of class with the final 20 minutes of the session reserved for questions and answers.

 Session 1: Introduction into Quality Management and Quality Enablement – Designing a Quality Management Strategy